dsbowen/hemlock/docs_md/tutorial/validate.md

 ## Code explanation

 First, we import `datetime`, a native python package for handling dates and times.

-Next, we register a new validate function with the `@Validate.register` decorator.
+Next, we register a new validate function with the `@V.register` decorator.
 The validate function takes the input question as its argument.
 In general, validate functions (and, as we will see, their cousins, submit, compile, and navigate functions) take their 'parent' (usually a branch, page, or question) as their first argument.

 The validate function tries to convert the input question's response to a `datetime` object and returns an error message if this fails.
-In general, validate functions return an error message (a string) if there is a problem, and `None` if the response is valid.

 ## Validation in our app